All Episodes

 Oh, I have those.

-All right, what's with the Rockies?
+All right, well to the Rockies.

-Hi, you're on with Whitley Strieber.
+Hi, you're on with Whitley's Freeber.

-Hi, this is Gemini from Oakland.
+Hi, this is Jemini from Oakland.

-Hi there.
+Hi, there.

 Anyway, hi, Whitley.

-I recently read the key and I have a comment and then a burning question.
+I recently read the key, and I have a comment and then a burning question.

-Well first the burning question.
+Well, first the burning question.

-I can't think that the whole essence of that person, you know, all those people that were vaporized, you know, by those hydrogen bombs or I don't know either.
+I can't think that the whole essence of that person, you know, all those people that were vaporized by those hydrogen bombs or that are captured by soul catchers, that it's forever.

 I don't know the answer to that question.